Looking for some free advertising, where your customers do all of the marketing for you?

-I recently ordered a book from online bookstore, Wordery.
-Included was a bookmark, with the company’s name and the hashtag #happyreading on the back.
+I recently ordered a book from an online bookstore, Wordery.
+Included was a bookmark with the company’s name and the hashtag #happyreading on the back.

 Ever excitedly tear into your package to realize your long-awaited item is encased in heavy plastic that’s almost impossible to free, short of using the jaws of life?
 Yeah, me too.
 And let me tell you, the product was almost not worth the frustration of opening it.

 No one wants to watch a video of someone having difficulty opening their package.